Endurance Training Systems

 • Efficiency improves endurance

-This is where hybrid athletes are built.
+This is exactly where hybrid athletes get built.

 Endurance for Different Goals